Rishabh-Baloni/doodle-frenzy/README.md

-# Draw and Guess Game (Doodle Frenzy)
+# 🎨 Doodle Frenzy

-A real-time multiplayer drawing and guessing game built with React, Node.js, Socket.IO, and MongoDB.
+A real-time multiplayer drawing and guessing game built with Next.js, Node.js, Socket.IO, and MongoDB.
+Challenge your friends to guess your drawings in this fast-paced, fun game!

 ## 🎮 Features